pyros-projects/pyros-cli/.project/specification/8-commands-variables.md

 **Usage**: `/help`
 **Output**: Table showing all commands and descriptions
 **Affects Generation**: No
+**Return Flow**: Returns directly to prompt input without showing the "What next?" menu

 #### `/list-vars`
 **Description**: List all available prompt variables